-Chartered status can be awarded to land-based engineers by the Institution of Agricultural Engineers (IAgrE).
+Chartered status can be awarded to land-based engineers by the IAgrE.
 To become a chartered engineer (CEng) you need to have a degree that is accredited by the Engineering Council.
 You also need to have a relevant Masters qualification and appropriate training and experience.
-You will need to have membership at Associate grade with IAgrE to apply for professional qualification.
+You'll need Associate membership of IAgrE to apply for professional qualification.

 For registration as either CEng or IEng, you will be assessed for relevant levels of practical and personal skills and abilities.
 Full details of the competencies required for registration are on the Engineering Council website.

-Pre-entry experience is a valuable background for employment.
+Pre-entry experience is desirable.
 Some engineering degrees include a placement year, which helps build up your practical skills.

-Some large manufacturers offer industrial placements, sponsorships and bursaries, which may lead to full-time employment.
-Overseas placements are offered by Engineers Without Borders (EWB).
+You may be able to secure an industrial placement with a large manufacturer, if you make speculative approaches to find out what's on offer.
+Some manufacturers provide sponsorships and bursaries, which may lead to full-time employment.
+Overseas placements are offered by Engineers Without Borders UK.

-There are approximately 3,350 land-based engineering businesses and 22,850 employees in the UK consisting of large and medium-sized manufacturing, sales and service companies, dealerships and smaller specialist firms and consultancies according to Lantra: The Sector Skills Council for the Environmental and Land-based Sector.
+According to Lantra, the sector skills council for the environmental and land-based sector, there are approximately 3,350 land-based engineering businesses and 22,850 employees in the UK.
+These consist mainly of large and medium-sized manufacturing, sales and service companies, dealerships and smaller specialist firms and consultancies.

 Dealerships active in selling and servicing agricultural and horticultural machinery generally offer opportunities at craft or technician level, although some employ a limited number of engineering graduates at managerial level.

-There are opportunities in universities and university colleges to teach or lecture and carry out research in agricultural engineering.
-Qualified and experienced engineers may be able to spend a period of time teaching or conducting research and then return to a commercial company.
+Universities and university colleges are also employers and you can teach or lecture and carry out research in agricultural engineering.
+Qualified and experienced engineers may be able to spend some time teaching or conducting research and then return to a commercial company.

 Overseas employment is often possible in the European or North American divisions of large manufacturing companies.
 Openings of a supervisory capacity may be created by the expanding markets in rapidly developing countries, such as China, India and Brazil, for land-based engineers helping with the introduction of modern agricultural equipment.